Money can’t buy happiness, but it can buy cows; and cows make milk; milk makes ice cream, and ice cream makes you happy!

 Buying a cow is not a bad idea, but that seems like an awfully long, round-about way of getting your hands (and taste buds) on limitless scoops of happiness.
 Not to mention the garden space and amount of hay and silage required to keep daisy happy.

-Why not just cut out the “middle-cow” and buy your own ice cream maker?
+Why not just cut out the “middle-cow” and buy your own ice cream machine?

 Picture this… A good ice cream maker, time and again churning out fresh, preservative-free ice cream in just one hour.
 About the same amount of time it takes to find your keys, drive to your local supermarket for an over-priced tub of whatever flavour you can find, sit in traffic in both directions and rush home before it melts in the car.